osrf-migration/cloudsim-wiki/Configuration.md

 ### Cloudsim-grant ###

-No config necesary, but you can use it to generate authentication keys for the authentication server:
+No config necesary, because it's a component.
+However you can use it from the command line to generate authentication keys for the authentication server:

     $node